harikrishnan94/meiOS/README.md

 # meiOS

-meiOS is a Unix like kernel for Raspberry pi 3/4 written in C/C++An RTOS kernel written in Rust.
+meiOS is a Unix like kernel for Raspberry pi 3/4 written in C/C++.
 This is a hobby project

 ## Goals